What is a Structured Product?

-A structured product is a pre-packed investment strategy that is
+A structured product is a pre-packed investment strategy that manages risk by exposing

 different assets classes in private client portfolios.

 Usually, Wealth Managers will present the idea of an investor opting for a structured

 Q. If a structured product can go down in price because it is linked to an underlying